 In the case of an emergency, just follow all the basic steps we’ve seen before because they apply to almost every natural disaster.

 You can also use the Japan Meteorological Agency website for all the latest information.

 Japan has more than 100 active volcanoes throughout the country, therefore the risk of volcanic eruption is always present.
 By the time I wrote this article, 111 volcanoes were active and 50 of them are incredibly active.

-Each year, there are usually around 15 volcanic events (eruptions included) so Japanese really keep an eye on it.
+Each year, there are usually around 15 volcanic events (eruptions included) so the Japanese really keep an eye on it.
 Most warnings are level 2 or 3 which means that you shouldn’t go around the crater or the volcano.
-If you respect the instructions of local authorities, there’s no reason to panic.
+If you respect the notice of local authorities, there’s no reason to panic.

 And as usual, the Japan Meteorological Agency website is exactly what you need to keep you updated.